cupatea/online/README.md

   certs per registered domain per week.
 If you're iterating, stop and let Caddy back off — it auto-retries with exponential backoff.
 - **Hostname doesn't resolve from your laptop.** You're not on the network the host is on, or your DNS isn't reaching the right place.
-On Tailscale, check `tailscale status` and that MagicDNS is enabled on your client.
+  - Skip DNS to isolate: `curl -vk --resolve <host>:443:<your-host-IP> https://<host>`
+  - Confirm Cloudflare side: `dig +short @1.1.1.1 <host>` should return your host IP.
+If it returns blank, the wildcard A record isn't live.
+  - On Tailscale, MagicDNS may be caching an earlier NXDOMAIN response.
+    Wait the SOA negative-cache TTL (default 1800s) or toggle MagicDNS off and back on at <https://login.tailscale.com/admin/dns> to force a re-fetch.
 - **I want to nuke and start over.** `docker compose down -v` removes `online_data` (cert data + admin SQLite + auto-generated secret).
 You'll re-issue certs from scratch on the next boot.